Select Language

 ReLM: Chinese Spelling Correction as Rephrasing Language Model

-A novel approach to Chinese Spelling Correction (CSC) that treats correction as a sentence rephrasing task, overcoming limitations of sequence tagging methods and achieving state-of-the-art results.
+A novel approach to Chinese Spelling Correction (CSC) that rephrases entire sentences instead of character tagging, achieving state-of-the-art results and improved generalizability.

 study-chinese.com | PDF Size: 1.0 MB